kasjfksj/kasjfksj.github.io/_posts/2024-09-03-UCB-summer.md

 After finishing final exam, stepping out of the classroom into the crisp evening air at 10 p.m., I felt a deep sense of achievement from completing the challenging course.
 Yet, a few days before I left, a wave of sadness hit me.
 I had to say goodbye to everything I had enjoyed: the campus, the course, the TAs, the Italian restaurants, the gelato store, Safeway, and the buses.
 It had been a tough but incredible experience, unlike anything I had encountered at UCI.
 I made new friends, traveled to another city, and lived there for two months.
 More importantly, I gained confidence in tackling difficult challenges, knowing that my positivity could help me overcome any obstacles.

 After I arrived in Irvine for a few days, I received a letter saying I got an A+ on this course.
 I smiled and knew I achieved my goal.
-Besides the academic achievement, I also made some friends